Kim Jong Il, the Director He Kidnapped, and the Awful Godzilla Film They Made Together

 Despite Shin’s internal turmoil (or perhaps because of it), the director does have a few standouts from this phase in his career.
 Among them is Pulgasari, a Godzilla-esque film some suspect was meant as a slam to the cult of personality surrounding Kim Jong Il’s father as well as a veiled depiction of Shin’s feelings about his egomaniacal taskmaster.
 Fortunately, Kim loved it, largely because he interpreted the flick as an outright critique of capitalism.

 Even from beneath a pile of accolades and money, Shin and Choi couldn’t stop dreaming of escape.
 In fact, their “Dear Leader” was building them a mansion and a Hollywood-worthy movie set when the couple went to Vienna to negotiate film distribution rights in 1986.
 There, Shin and Choi eluded their bodyguards, fled to the American embassy, and pled for asylum.
 Discussions they’d secretly taped with their executive producer were used as proof that they hadn’t gone to North Korea for fame and fortune (as they’d been forced to claim during press conferences), and they were allowed to return home to South Korea.
 Shin passed away in 2006, at the age of 79.

 Kim Jong Il had to go back to relying on homegrown talent to crank out roughly 60 movies a year, but he never achieved his dream of winning an international audience.
-Regardless, as of 2006, a sign outside the country’s Ministry of Culture read, “Make More Cartoons”—proof that Kim Jong Il continued to impart his wisdom, and influence, on North Korean filmmakers.
+Regardless, in the years before he died, a sign outside the country’s Ministry of Culture read, “Make More Cartoons”—proof that Kim Jong Il continued to impart his wisdom, and influence, on North Korean filmmakers.